Reading

 How can you as parents help?

 Listen to your child read!
 They will always bring home a book which is carefully chosen for challenge and enjoyment.
 Support them.
-If you would like more guidance on how to do this, please do not hesitate to ask your child’s teacher or join our English support sessions which are led by our English Lead.
+If you would like more guidance on how to do this, please do not hesitate to ask your child’s teacher or our English Lead, Mrs Latif.

 Read alongside your child.
 Being a positive role model is a fantastic way to show your child that reading can be fun.